nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 4. push up (10 reps)
 ----------------------------------------------------------------------
 ```
+All workouts in the [Grow My Muscles] plan will be displayed.

 ---
 ### Delete a Plan: `plan /delete`
 Removes an existing plan from the plan list.